1. Attendance

 Exceptions to the Away for the Day Policy

-Students may be permitted to use cell phone or other electronic devices in the following situations:
+Students may be permitted to use a cell phone or other internet-enabled electronic devices in the following situations:

 - During field trips, with explicit permission by school staff.